 ***Applicants must have any court charges against them settled prior to seeking admission.
 Cases that are pending adjudication through the judicial system will not be considered.
 WWRC is not an alternative placement option.

-Appeals of WWRC admission decisions are addressed through DRS Field Manager and Counselor’s review.
+Appeals of WWRC admission decisions are addressed through Division of Rehabilitative Services (DRS) Field Manager and Counselor’s review.
 If the admission is supported by the DRS Field Manager with supporting documentation, the applicant’s denial will be reconsidered by the WWRC Admissions Committee.